AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

 - By running tests, I realized the second condition: each repetition of the instructions turns no degree but goes back to (0, 0).

+**1135-Connecting_cities_with_minimum_cost**
+- Use greedy algorithm to always pick shortest paths among the rest; and
+- Use Union-Find to connect cities after picking shortest paths.

+**1606-Find_servers_that_handled_most_number_of_requests**
+- This one is a good problem.
+Brutal force is easy but optimized one is hard.
+- I was trying to
+    - maintaining servers in a Heap by there free time so that I can quickly get available ones but it takes O(n) to pick the nearest one to `i%k` among the availables
+    - or, maintaining tasks in a Heap so that I can assign a future task to a server which is not free for the current task.
+However, this is wrong.

+- the optimized solution is learned from LC.
+Basically, it separates servers into two groups: Busies and Availables.
+Busies are maintained in a Heap of pairs, each pair comprises the free time and the ID of the server.
+Availables are maintained in a Heap of server IDs.
+Initially, all servers are in Availables.
+To handle job i, one first put all Busy servers that are available for job i back to Availables.
+This is quick as Busies are in a Heap.
+Then one can quickly find the nearest one to i%k in Availables.
+Finally the server is removed from Availables, updated with new free time w.r.t job i, and added to Busies.

+  Moving servers from Busies to Availables w.r.t job `i` takes amortized O(logk).
+Because if the worst case happens that all K servers are in Busies and are available to job `i`, it takes O(klogk) this time but there will be at most 1 server in Busies for the next job.
+- Take away message: when I need to select an element from a collection with respect to 2 different properties of elements, think about separate the collection into two group.

+**1740-Find_distance_in_a_binary_tree**
+- Another problem of "finding two nodes under a tree", typically, just consider the two cases:
+    - one node is the ancestor of another node
+    - there is an LCA of the two nodes.
+- This one has a simple special case: return 0 immediatelt if `p == q`

 **easy ones**
 - 387-First_unique_character_in_a_string
 - 937-Reorder_data_in_log_files
 - 994-Rotting_oranges
+- 1732-Find_the_highest_altitude